24,

 Vinayakar or Desi Vinayaka Pillaiyar is the presiding deity here, and he is

-portrayed with two arms and a trunk curled towards his right in the valampuri
+portrayed with two arms and a trunk curled towards his right in the Valampuri

 mode.
 This 6 feet tall mammoth image of Ganesha is a bas-relief in an excavated

-the shape of sacred mantra "OM ".
+the shape of the sacred mantra "OM ".

 When we draw a line from the broken left tusk, starting upward, then turning